Joanneumsviertel Center / Nieto Sobejano architects

 Facing the temptation of carrying out an iconic intervention, as so often has happened in recent expansions of existing museums, on the other hand, the project involved a unique opportunity to carry out an urban transformation as well as architectural.
 If the historic center of Graz is renowned for its expressive covered landscape, our proposal is developed on the contrary, entirely under the ground: we simply define a new pavement, as if it was like a big carpet, it occupies the entire outer area between buildings and hides underground spaces that house the required program.

-This decision favors the valorization of the existing historical buildings in which is carried out a respectful restoration with its architectural features acting only occasionally in some interior areas, without affecting the original image and external volume.
+This decision favors the valorization of the existing historical buildings which is carried out a respectful restoration with its architectural features acting only occasionally in some interior areas without affecting the original image and external volume.
 The continuous horizontal plane of the new square is scheduled for a combinatorial series of circular courtyards that introduce natural light into the underground spaces and harbor the entrance.
 The lobby, the common areas of the museum, and the library compound a meeting point to access to each one of them.

 General Plan